 Programming the lighting in your home or business is essential for saving money on your energy costs.
-With these sensors and lighting controls at the ready, you can easily program your lights to stay on or off depending on room occupancy.
+With these sensors and lighting controls from Warehouse-Lighting.com, you can easily program your lights to stay on or off depending on room occupancy.
 Our selection of sensors gives you plenty of options for creating custom lighting solutions in your space.
 Whether you want a wall sensor, a ceiling sensor or a motion sensor, our high-quality lighting controls allow you to control the lighting in a space without worrying about a light being left on or unnecessary energy being used.
 This is a cost-effective and environmentally friendly solution that you can easily incorporate in your own home or business.

 Types of Sensors and Lighting Controls:

 - Smart Automation.
 Giving users the ability to control lighting from their smartphone, this is one of the most versatile and useful lighting controls.
 These can be programmed to work with different lamp types, fixture types, and a range of locations both residential and commercial.

 - Passive Infrared Ceiling Sensors.
 Ideal for larger locations looking to avoid wasting energy, these sensors activate lighting fixtures based on the temperature of the space changing when occupied.
 They can also be set to specific times to shut off the lights such as at a closing time for a business.